OpenModelica/OpenModelica/UsersGuide/source/ompython.rst

 Test Commands
 ~~~~~~~~~~~~~

+OMPython provides two classes for communicating with OpenModelica i.e.,
+OMCSession and OMCSessionZMQ.
+Both classes have the same interface,
+the only difference is that OMCSession uses omniORB and OMCSessionZMQ
+uses ZeroMQ.
+All the examples listed down uses OMCSession but if you
+want to test OMCSessionZMQ simply replace OMCSession with OMCSessionZMQ.

 To test the command outputs, simply create an OMCSession object by
 importing from the OMPython library within Python interepreter.
 The